Wedding photos from a grand day out in Macclesfield

 Of course I should have realised just what the outdoors meant to them when I met them for an engagement shoot (actually a family shoot, starring them and their four children).
-Following Paul’s wishes, we drove out to the Roaches, a hugely popular set of climbing crags, where it wasn’t so much a photo shoot as me taking photos of people climbing up rocks!
+Following Paul’s wishes, we drove out to the Roaches, a hugely popular set of climbing crags, where it wasn’t so much like wedding photography as me taking photos of people climbing up rocks!

 Plenty of photos to come in a future post; today I’m just giving you a flavour of a day full of views, fresh air, family and friends, a real sense of a community, and a sense of joy and fun that lasted throughout.

 Clearly, the mountain biking fraternity is a close knit one in Macclesfield, because it seemed they were all there to form a guard of honour as the happy couple made their way out of the church (under a guard of front forks and tyre pumps, of course).